ANANTH-SWAMY/discord-storage/README.md

 A webapp that allows you to use discord as cloud storage

 > [!CAUTION]
-> Use At Your Own Risk: Using discord for storage is against the platform's TOS.
+> Use At Your Own Risk: Using Discord for storage is against the platform's TOS.
 This is made purely for educational purposes.

 ![discord storage](./preview/webapp.png)